 MATERIAL CHANGES AND COMMITMENTS

-No material changes and commitments affecting the financial position of your Companyhave occurred between the endof the financial year of the Company to which the financialstatements relate and on thedate of this report.
+Except the impact of COVID-19 as mentioned in this report no material changes andcommitments affecting the financial position of your Company have occurred between the endof the financial year of the Company to which the financial statements relate and on thedate of this report.

 SIGNIFICANT MATERIAL ORDERS PASSED BY REGULATORS

-No significant and passed during the year under review by theregulators or courts or tribunals impacting the going concern status and Companys operations in future.
+No significant material orders have been passed during the year under review by theregulators or courts or tribunals impacting the going concern status and Company'soperations in future.